meglwhy/tp/docs/UserGuide.md

 5. **Efficient Workflows**
    - Group visits by geographic area to minimize travel time
-   - Use the find-household command with area names to identify nearby cases
+   - Use the find command with area names to identify nearby cases
    - Add time estimates to session notes for better future planning

 --------------------------------------------------------------------------------------------------------------------